 What can I serve with a chicken casserole?

 You can serve it with your favorite side dishes, like boiled or mashed potatoes, rice, a green salad, or roasted vegetables.
-If you want to up your veggie intake, feel free to mix them into your casserole.
+If you want to up your veggie intake, feel free to mix them into your casserole (vegetable casserole is also a great dish if you want to opt for a vegetarian casserole option).
 Extra mushrooms, onions, carrots, and celery will pair well with this Chicken Parmesan casserole.

 Comments will be approved before showing up.